 - VPN and CDN servers may need to support many thousands of concurrent connections at low latencies.

-If you have further questions about choosing the right bandwidth plan for your server, don’t hesitate to contact us — we’re always happy to help.
+If you have further questions about choosing the right bandwidth plan for your web hosting server, don’t hesitate to contact us — we’re always happy to help.